Plan Configuration

 Dashboard Usage

-Regularly review the MCP Pay dashboard to:
+Regularly review the MCP Pay dashboard to:- Monitor active users and usage patterns

 - Identify popular and underused tools

-- Track revenue and subscription metrics
+- Track revenue and purchase metrics

 - Spot anomalies or abuse patterns